 Recycle and reuse your red packets

 Red packets, or lai see, also play an important role during the Lunar New Year, and are gifted to wish friend and family good fortune and prosperity in the forthcoming year.
 Despite this longstanding tradition, reports reveal that an estimated 320 million red packets are exchanged every year, and is equivalent to cutting down 16,300 trees.

 Local environmental group Greeners Action has implemented a recycling programme in response to this staggering statistic, which encourages the public to reuse red packets that may otherwise have gone to waste.
 Following the Lunar New Year, collection boxes are set up across Hong Kong to drop off like-new red packets, which are then sent to Greeners Action for sorting, redistribution and reuse.
-Click here for information on this year’s collection points!
+Click here to find your closest drop-off point!

 If you’re feeling a little crafty, consider turning your used red packets into unique decorations that you can enjoy the following Lunar New Year.
-And, for our book lovers, we’ve found a workshop hosted by the Lung Fu Shan Environmental Education Centre, where you can upcycle your red packets into a bookmark – click here to sign up!
+And, for our book lovers, these make for vibrant bookmarks to keep in your latest read!

 Now that the Lunar New Year festivities are over, we hope these tips inspire you to take small steps in minimising your environmental impact.
 From the heart, Kung Hey Fat Choy!